Steganography: The Art and Science of Hiding Things in Other Things – Part 2

 Summary

-This article, the second part of a series, delves into the art and science of steganography, specifically focusing on the methods of hiding data within images.
-It builds upon the foundational concepts introduced in the first part regarding how digital bits constitute image data and their implications for concealing information.
+This article, the second part of a series on steganography, explores the art and science of hiding data within other data, specifically focusing on images.
+It builds upon the previous discussion of how bits constitute images and their implications for digital concealment.

 IFF Assessment